-A delicious green olive tapenade recipe that is free of added oil, only five ingredients, all of which are fresh and superfood-level healthy!
-In five minutes, you can make this healthier version of the traditional green olive spread that is light in taste and supports low cholesterol.
-It is also vegan, so only veggies in this delicious spread.
+A delicious green olive tapenade recipe that is oil free, only five ingredients, vegan and dairy free and made in five minutes!
+A healthy traditional green olive spread that is light in taste and supports low cholesterol.

 Vegan Green Olive Tapenade